ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 as part of GNAP, such as the extensions allowing the RS to make calls to the AS defined in {{I-D.ietf-gnap-resource-servers}}.
 To facilitate this extended use, the sections below are defined in generic terms of the "signer" and "verifier" of the HTTP message.
-In the core functions of GNAP, the "signer" is the client instance and the "verifier" is the AS or RS, as appropriate.
+In the core functions of GNAP specified in this document, the "signer" is the client instance and the "verifier" is the AS (for grant requests) or RS (for resource requests), as appropriate.

 When used for delegation in GNAP, these key binding mechanisms allow the AS to ensure that the keys presented by the client instance in the initial request are in